← All posts

 Is there a free alternative to MaxCut?

 Yes.
-CutListCalc is free during early access with no part limits.
+CutListCalc is free with no part limits.
 CutListOptimizer.com is also free for basic use with cooldowns between runs.
 MaxCut Lite (the free version of MaxCut itself) is more capable than many paid web tools but still Windows-only.

 Can OptiCutter replace MaxCut?